slopezpereyra/slopezpereyra.github.io/_posts/2024-07-12-OnWriting.md

 find a truth, or to demonstrate a property, I feel unspeakable joy.
-But if I fail to do so, which is most often the case, and like Tantalus cannot attain the fruit that I unceasingly envision, I feel no frustration nor consider this a curse: the struggle itself is a source of pleasure, and failure not a source of anguish.
+But if I fail to do so, which is most often the case, and like Tantalus cannot attain the fruit that I unceasingly envision, I feel no frustration nor consider this a curse: the beauty lies in the struggle, and failure causes me no anguish.
 And so, as one can see, I am so disposed that I stand with nothing to loss and much to win.

-And so my writings come to be: eclectic and unorganized, dubious and superficial, more a testament to how close or far I can see than to what there is to see.
+And so my writings come to be: eclectic and unorganized, dubious and vain, more a testament to how close or far I get to see than to what there is to see.
 If anything, aside from serving me to put certain things in order, and to reach a cathartic equilibrium, the only question they can answer is not *what did he know* but *what did he think about*?